Focke-Wulf Fw 190: The Sturmböcke

-While formidable bomber-killers, the armour and substantial up-gunning with heavier calibre firepower meant the Fw 190 was now cumbersome to maneuver.
+While formidable bomber-killers, the armour and substantial up-gunning with heavier-calibre firepower meant the Fw 190 was now cumbersome to maneuver.
 Vulnerable to Allied fighters, they had to be escorted by Bf 109s.
 When the Sturmgruppe was able to work as intended, the effects were devastating.
 With their engines and cockpits heavily armored, the Fw 190 As attacked from astern and gun camera films show that these attacks were often pressed to within 100 yds (90 m).

-Willy Unger of 11.(Sturm)/JG 3 (11 Staffel (Squadron) of Sturmgruppe (Storm group) JG 3) made the following comments:
+Willy Unger of 11.(Sturm)/JG 3 (11 Staffel (Squadron) of Sturmgruppe (Storm group) JG 3) made these comments:

-Advantages; wide undercarriage, large twin-row radial engine which protected the pilot from the front, electric starter motor and electric trim system.
-Disadvantages; there was a danger of turning over when braking hard on soft or sandy ground.
+Advantages; wide undercarriage, large twin-row radial engine, which protected the pilot from the front, electric starter motor and electric trim system.
+Disadvantages; a danger of turning over existed when braking hard on soft or sandy ground.
 In combat against enemy fighters, more awkward because of the heavy armour plating.
 Strong at low altitude, inferior to the Bf 109 at higher altitude.
 In my opinion the Fw 190, in this version, was the best aircraft used in the formation against the Viermots ["four-motors"].